 As a new method, we want to improve the position estimation accuracy by adding the sensor data, to the GPS position estimation directly.
 Here, we use a distance sensor.
-We proposed the positioning method which can estimate the absolute position by the combination of the distance sensor and GPS [2][3].
-By our proposed method, the absolute position can be estimated even if only GPS cannot estimate own position because of the bad environment.
-The bad environment for the conventional GPS is under lack of the observable satellites.
+We proposed the positioning method that can estimate the absolute position by the combination of the distance sensor and GPS [3][4][1].
+By our proposed method, the absolute position can be estimated even if only GPS cannot estimate own position exactly because of the bad environment.
+The bad environment for the conventional GPS is under lack of the observable satellites in line-of-sight.
 This case often happens in urban areas.
-In our proposal method, we can keep estimating the user's absolute position by assistance of the distance sensor.
+The worst case is that the number of the observable satellites is three.
+The proposed method can estimate the own position but the conventional cannot estimate.
+We will treat this worst case in Sections III and IV.
+Of course, if the number of satellites is more than four, our proposed method may estimate well by assistance of the distance sensor.
+We will introduce this case in Sections V and VI.
+In our proposal method, we will keep estimating the user's absolute position by assistance of the distance sensor.